 - Intermittent pain

-- Pain that radiates to another part of the body
+- Pain that radiates into the extremities

 - Joint or muscular stiffness after sleeping, usually in the morning

 - Tenderness in the area of nerve compression